White House Conference on Mental Health: What Now?

 Modern Healthcare wrote that the event was an “all-day public relations affair.”
 In that article, National Council CEO Linda Rosenberg said that the White House “did a great PR job of taking down the barriers of getting people help.”
 However, she added that no “practical steps” were presented to address providers’ capacity to treat people with mental health and addiction problems.

 But such elevated national attention has been long sought by the thousands of mental health and addiction providers who have fought hard for years to bring the right attention to behavioral health disorders.
-“To the extent there is now a public discussion on mental health, that is a positive,” said Chuck Ingoglia, senior vice president at the National Council for Behavioral Health in a Washington Post article.
+“To the extent there is now a public discussion on mental health, that is a positive,” said Chuck Ingoglia, senior vice president at the National Council for Mental Wellbeing in a Washington Post article.

 The National Council and mental health and addiction providers around the nation have been heralding viable solutions: passage of the Mental Health First Aid Act and the Excellence in Mental Health Act.